pestphp/docs/filtering-tests.md

 If a test previously failed, you typically want to sort the failed tests by arranging the test suite to run them first.
 In such cases, you can use the `--retry` option.

+The `--retry` flag reorders your test suites by prioritizing the previously failed tests.
+If there were no past failures, the suite runs as usual.
+But if there were previous failures, those tests are run first.

-However, keep in mind that if your `phpunit.xml` file has two test suites configured (usually Unit and Feature), this option will sort each test suite by running the previously failed tests first.
+> Note: Keep in mind that if your `phpunit.xml` file has two test suites (usually Unit and Feature), this option will sort each suite by running the failed tests first.
+This means that sometimes, you may see the entire Unit test suite run before Pest runs the Feature test suite, where previously failed tests take priority.

 ```bash
 ./vendor/bin/pest --retry